ysard/OMD_Profile_Editor/README.md

 # Requirements

-Working python 3.10+ installation (3.6+ if you remove some typing annotations).
+Working Python 3.10+ installation (3.6+ if you remove some typing hints).

 Dependencies: